toda-lab/pygplib/docs/pygplib.rst

     #  /   \
     # V4---V5

-Recomputing the same formula for the following graph, we will in turn obtain an independent set, say ``[7, 6, 1]``.
+Recomputing the same formula but for the following graph, we will in turn obtain an independent set, say ``[7, 6, 1]``.

 .. code:: python